 CM: Following some thin-sounding records, Counterparts rejuvenated Rush’s sound in one tube-glowing blow, “Animate” the insistent kickoff.
 I especially like bridge’s breakdown and rebuild of momentum.

 TG: “A secret place, a touch of grace” and, no, I didn’t realize those lyrics were in the song right before “Secret Touch” when we were making this list.
-As if there weren’t enough verbal and lyrical wordplay going on here…
+As if there weren’t enough wordplay going on here…

-The bass on this track is great, with nice sound and variety.
-The song is more complex than it seems.
-Compared to tracks from days gone by, the pulse shifts and varied song structures don’t seem to show up as much in latter Rush (mid-to late Rush?
-Just how much longer are these guys going to make music, anyway?), but when they do appear, they’re well-enjoyed.
+The bass on this track is great, and the song is more complex than it seems.
+Compared to tracks from days gone by, the pulse shifts and varied song structures don’t seem to show up as much in latter Rush, but when they do appear, they’re well-enjoyed.

 TG: Is that Flea on bass?
 Is Ben Shepherd moonlighting post-Soundgarden?
 Nope, it’s Geddy laying down some phat-ass licks and fancy fingerwork.
 Damn, I love this song.
 Why isn’t it higher on the list?

 CM: First of all, I’d never planned on revisiting the sonic aberration of Vapor Trails until the 2013 remix granted a new hearing.
 Secondly, I must mention “Earthshine” as another prime VT choice, but “Secret Touch” edged it out.
 It’s got both a fresh attitude and a vintage aura that can lodge in my skull for half a day, and by golly, does it get thunderous.

 TG: First track of second album announces Neil’s presence in thought (Live for yourself, there’s no one else) and performance (sorry, Rutsey) and provides a strong musical anthem as well.